xballoy/twitter-login-button/README.md

 twitter-login-button
 ====================

+*DISCLAMER*: This project is discontinued and deprecated.
+I will not provide any support for it.

 A button to include into the layout of your Android project to easily connect to Twitter by using OAuth.

 The Twitter Login Button code includes oauth-signpost libraries that are licensed under Apache 2.0 term.